CV examples

 Pro Tip

 To work in the design field, you need to be knowledgeable about specific tools, processes, and techniques.
-Although this can be self-taught, it is always important to back it up on your CV with some training if you still need to get secondary or tertiary education.
+Although this can be self-taught, it is always crucial to back it up on your CV with some training if you still need to get secondary or tertiary education.
 Only include the highest level of study if you have completed tertiary schooling.

 However, to become a graphic designer in the UK, ideally, you would need to start off with a foundation diploma in art and design.
 The type of information you need to include within the education section, like other sections, must be short and to the point.
 The one thing that you can do as a recent graduate or student seeking an internship would be to elaborate on projects, relevant courses, and high grades to make your CV stand out.
 Refer to our skills-based CV example or graduate article for more information.